SilverfishStone/Tooltipped/README.md

 TOOLTIPPED API
 =======

 This is a simple modding API that can be expanded upon to help new players understand the minecraft world better.
-Blocks can be added or modified easily through data, translations, and custom classes.
+Blocks and items can be added or modified easily through data, translations, and custom classes.

 API VERSIONS
 =======